 for 1841 to 1891 and has been verified,

 FreeCens at Rootsweb, which has a very good search engine and

 information from COCP, as well as

-GenUKI, which has more reference information and alternate resources.
+GenUKI, which has more reference information and alternative resources.

-For further Parish Register information, please see our online searchable database
+For Parish Register information, please see our online searchable database

 Directories for Cornwall can be searched online